 Rebecca Arends is the Founder and Director of RAREdancework, a non-profit organization, dedicated to the production of collaborative & innovative performing arts projects.
 Her choreography has been presented at Carnegie Hall, The Barnes Foundation, Dixon Place, Green Space, Constellation-Chicago, The American Musical & Dramatic Academy (New York City), Drexel University and the University of Wisconsin-Madison.
 She is also a longstanding member of SAG-AFTRA and continues to work in film and television.
 Rebecca was the director, choreographer and co-creator of The Unwritten Law with Chesney Snow.
 Broadway World hailed The Unwritten Law as, "political theater at its best" and "65 minutes of the most powerful theater I've ever witnessed."

-Based in New York City, Ms. Arends was a member of the Seán Curran Company for nine seasons, touring domestically and internationally.
+Based in New York City, Ms. Arends danced with the Seán Curran Company for nine seasons, touring domestically and internationally.
 Chosen to perform and teach throughout Central Asia as cultural ambassadors of the U.S. State Department, the Company toured Turkmenistan, Kazakhstan and Kyrgyzstan through DanceMotion USA, produced by the Brooklyn Academy of Music.
 The following year, SCCo embarked upon a U.S. tour of Travel Songs, a collaborative project with British a cappella, Grammy Award winning vocal ensemble, The King's Singers.

 Rebecca was a dancer in the original cast of Champion (Opera Theatre of St. Louis); libretto by Pulitzer Prize winner, Michael Cristofer, composed by Grammy Award winning and Academy Award nominated jazz musician, Terence Blanchard.
 She served as Dance Captain during Washington National Opera's production of Champion at the John F. Kennedy Center for the Performing Arts.
 Rebecca danced in the original cast of Fire Shut Up in My Bones (Opera Theatre of St. Louis) libretto by Kasi Lemmons; composed by Terence Blanchard.
 Additional performance credits include Anybodys in El Paso Opera's West Side Story and interpreter in Tino Sehgal's Kiss exhibition at the Solomon R. Guggenheim Museum in NYC.